Premenstrual dysphoric disorder: Risk factors

-Environmental stressors have also been found to prospectively increase risk for PMDD symptoms.
+Environmental stressors have also been found to increase the risk for PMDD symptoms prospectively.
 Environmental components such as stress, hormonal fluctuation, and epigenetics play a key role in the pathology and onset of the disorder.
-Some studies have noted evidence of interpersonal trauma (domestic violence, physical or emotional trauma, or substance abuse) or seasonal changes (making PMDD potentially comorbid with Seasonal Affective Disorder) having an impact on PMDD risk.
-But the most common pre-existing disorder found in those diagnosed with PMDD is major depression, wherein they either actually had it or were misdiagnosed when they should have only been diagnosed with PMDD.
+Some studies have noted evidence of interpersonal trauma (domestic violence, physical or emotional trauma, or substance use) or seasonal changes (making PMDD potentially comorbid with seasonal affective disorder) having an impact on PMDD risk.
+But the most common pre-existing disorder found in those diagnosed with PMDD is major depression, wherein they either had it or were misdiagnosed when they should have only been diagnosed with PMDD.
 Finally, an easily modifiable risk factor for PMDD is cigarette smoking.
 One meta-analysis found dramatically increased risk of developing PMDD in menstruating women who smoke.

 Relationship to pregnancy and menopause

 Women with PMDD usually see their symptoms disappear while they are pregnant.
 Premenstrual dysphoric disorder is primarily a mood disorder that is associated with onset of menstruation; pregnancy, menopause, and hysterectomies all cause menstruation to cease, thereby stopping the proposed sex steroid-/serotonin-caused symptoms from occurring.
-Although one might expect a higher rate of postpartum depression among those with PMDD, a large study of women with prospectively-confirmed PMDD did not find a higher prevalence of postpartum depression than in controls.
+Although one might expect a higher rate of postpartum depression among those with PMDD, a large study of women with prospectively confirmed PMDD did not find a higher prevalence of postpartum depression than in controls.
 If a woman had experienced PPD beforehand, there was found to be a less-than 12% chance of PMDD pathology emerging—hardly any differentiation from the regular population of those who have never experienced postpartum depression.
-However, PMDD symptoms can get worse following pregnancy, or other associated events such as birth and miscarriage.
+However, PMDD symptoms can get worse following pregnancy or other associated events such as birth and miscarriage.

-Mental health comorbidities in PMDD
+Mental health comorbidities

 The lifetime incidence of other psychiatric disorders is high among women with PMDD.
-An older review article (2002) utilizing the previous edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) used studies from 1966 to 2002 on PMS and mental health disorders and selected for patients who retrospectively met the diagnostic criteria for PMDD and found that Major Depressive Disorder, Seasonal affective disorder, and generalized anxiety disorder often co-occur in PMDD.
+An older review article (2002) utilizing the previous edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) which used studies from 1966 to 2002 on PMS and mental health disorders and selected for patients who retrospectively met the diagnostic criteria for PMDD found that major depressive disorder, seasonal affective disorder, and generalized anxiety disorder often co-occur in PMDD.
 Another systematic review study suggests that patients with bipolar disorder, type I or II, have a higher incidence of PMDD.
-While the diagnosis of PMDD requires a mental health provider to determine that the symptoms a woman is facing is not due to an underlying mental or physical health condition, it is important to note that other conditions often co-occur and impact the quality of life and treatment plan for people with PMDD.
+While the diagnosis of PMDD requires a mental health provider to determine that the symptoms a woman is facing are not due to an underlying mental or physical health condition, it is important to note that other conditions often co-occur and impact the quality of life and treatment plan for people with PMDD.
+A 2025 study of the Reddit peer support community r/PMDD found that users showed a decrease in associations with depression and anxiety after engaging in the forum, possibly reflecting a reconfiguration of symptom interpretation.